whats-good/uniform-graphql/README.md

   },
 });

-// can also add optional field resolvers. schemaBuilder.fieldResolvers(User, {
+schemaBuilder.fieldResolvers(User, {
   fullName: async (root) => {
     return 'overriding fullname';
   },
 });

-/** 4.
-Create and use your new graphQL schema. **/ const schema = schemaBuilder.getSchema();
+const schema = schemaBuilder.getSchema();

 const apolloServer = new ApolloServer({